 Applications are reviewed in two steps.
 The first step is performed at the Institute and exclusively concerns formal requirements.
 The second step is a regular peer review process by a group of external researchers.
 The review in this step concerns both relevance and scientific rigor.

 Review criteria – step 1

 - Control of the formal requirements and reporting of participating pre-schools or schools.

 - Feasibility including competences in the research group

-- Plans for mediating the results (obligatory) and plans for implementation of the results (not obligatory)
+- Plans for publication, mediating and potential implementation of the results

 - Gender and diversity aspects

 Applications are made in Prisma and may be written in English.

 Decision on who will be rewarded funding will be made late October.